tobert/gdsh/README.md

 it's ignored.
 The SSH port may be specified with host:port format, otherwise the default of 22 is used.

 Example: ~/.gdsh/nodes.default

     node1.mydomain.com
     node2.mydomain.com:22
     node3.mydomain.com:22 # us-east-1a
     node4.mydomain.com
     127.0.0.1 # home sweet home

-    # generate a list for a 100 node Hadoop cluster
+You might generate a list for a 1000 node Hadoop cluster:

-    for i in $(seq 1 100)
+    for i in $(seq 1 1000)
     do
         echo "hadoop-c1n${i}.mydomain.com" >> ~/.gdsh/nodes.hadoop
     done